 If you have been told that a Reiki session would clear you of all medical conditions, this is a red flag.
 Reiki should be considered part of a holistic approach to a healthy lifestyle.
 It may assist in achieving or maintaining a healthy body, mind and spirit.
 One must direct their lifestyle in a way that is conducive to an overall healthy disposition, otherwise Reiki will only be able to provide temporary relief rather than achieving its full potential as a healing art.

-Is Reiki a Spiritual Practice or a Religion?
+Is Reiki a Religion?

 The line blurs between religion and spirituality for some.
 However, in its origins, Reiki has never had a religious basis or dogma.